Browse the latest news and discoveries relating to animal research at UBC.

 Drug created from malaria parasite shows promise as bladder cancer treatment

 A drug created from a malaria protein stopped tumour growth of chemotherapy-resistant bladder cancer, offering hope for cancer patients not responding to standard treatments.
+“This is the first study where we put the concept of using malaria proteins for cancer therapy into a direct…

 -